Toss Coins for Line 1

 This free online I Ching (Yijing) oracle is based on the 64 principles from the Book of Changes with interpretations inspired by the elements of nature.
 By clicking on the virtual coins 6 times a primary hexagram will be built from the bottom up.

-If you receive a hexagram with no changing lines, read the interpretation for the Unchanging hexagram.
-Unchanging hexagrams are observed to be in a static condition and require careful examination in order to understand why the situation might be at an impasse or unchanging .
-The secondary or relating hexagram can show both the foundation of your question and the potential outcome.
-The lines offer advice about how to transcend any misunderstandings about the principles at work in the situation described by the primary hexagram.
+No Changing Lines: If you receive a Hexagram with no changing lines, read the interpretation for the Unchanging hexagram.
+Unchanging Hexagrams are observed to be in a static condition and require careful examination in order to understand why the situation might be at an impasse or unchanging .

 The Zong Gua of (6) Conflict would be (36) Brightness Hiding which is the opposite of what should be done in this situation.
 In Brightness Hiding we would have assumed nothing needed rectification and merely held to our inner light.